Kirosoft/celestial_engine/pbis/PBI-24-inspector-and-schema-driven-form.md

 Goal
 ----
 Provide a unified Inspector panel for both Nodes and Edges.
 For a selected Node: view/edit `name` and schema-driven `props`, view read-only position, and delete the node.
 For a selected Edge: view/edit edge-level properties (if any future schema-defined), display source/target (with navigation), and delete the edge.
 All editable fields leverage JSON Schema metadata for rendering + validation.
+Inspector must be show/hide toggleable and horizontally resizable with persisted width.

 Description
 -----------